Asian and Middle Eastern Studies

 Combining an AMES language with a language from the MML Tripos

 If you are planning to combine Arabic, Persian or Hebrew with a language taught in the MML faculty (French, German, Italian, Portuguese, Russian, Spanish), you will need an A level or equivalent qualification in the European language.
 When submitting your UCAS application, the course you need to apply for is Asian and Middle Eastern Studies.
 Only students applying for two European languages apply for MML.
+You will be asked for your language choices on the SAQ (or the COPA if you are applying from overseas) - see how to apply.

 If you apply to study a European language, you would do everything in the above section for your AMES language, but in addition you would also be asked to submit a piece of work written in your European language and, if invited for interview, you would sit an MML written test and have an MML language interview.
 It would be advisable to read the MML subject page.